SallyPY/Escape/README.md

 <h2>Conclusion</h2>

 <p>Overall, I'm proud of my game.
-Although the drawings aren’t ready for mass distribution, I enjoyed creating them and also surprisingly like them.
-I think the sound effects add to the room escape atmosphere, and I’m satisfied with how I handled the mouse clicks in different regions.
-There definitely needs improvment.
-In the future, I will come back and make some of my code more readable and fix inconsistencies with naming conventions </p>
+Although the drawings aren’t ready for mass distribution, I enjoyed creating them and surprisingly like them aesthetically.
+The sound effects add to the room escape atmosphere, and I’m satisfied with how I handled mouse clicks based on where they occurred.
+However, there definitely needs improvement.
+In the future, I'll come back and make my code more readable as well as fix inconsistencies with naming conventions. </p>

 <hr>